livewire/livewire/docs/lifecycle-hooks.md

 }
 ```

-As mentioned earlier, the `mount()` method receives data passed into the component as method parameters.
+As mentioned earlier, the `mount()` method receives data passed into the component as method parameters:

 ```php
 use Livewire\Component;